AndreiVasilev/SDL2_Particle_Simulation/README.md

 # Particle Simulation Using SDL Graphics Library

 This program renders a swarm of particles on screen that spin around in a cirular fashion and change colors.
 This is my second ever object oriented project and biggest project to date.
-I am sure that there is ways in which this program could be improved, and I will try to implement improvements as I continue to learn more.
+I am sure that there are ways in which this program could be improved, and I very open to comments or feedback.
+I will try to implement improvements as I continue to learn more.

 <h2>The Simulation In Action (Click Images For Video)</h2>
 <p align="left">